8 Best Stops on the Nashville to Memphis Drive

 Welcome to Nashville, the vibrant heart of Tennessee!

-Experience the electrifying rhythm of the Music City, where toe-tapping tunes and soul-stirring melodies resonate around every corner.
-Immerse yourself in the rich history of country music at the Grand Ole Opry and explore the legendary Ryman Auditorium.
-Indulge in mouthwatering Southern cuisine, from hot chicken to savoury barbecue, and savour a taste of genuine hospitality.
+Visit Music City, immerse yourself in the rich history of country music at the Grand Ole Opry and explore the legendary Ryman Auditorium.
+There’s some great food to eat here, with sall that Southern cuisine, from hot chicken to savoury barbecue.

 The Country Music Hall Of Fame & Museum, is home to 200,000 sound recordings, including an estimated 98% of all pre-World War II country recordings released commercially.

 Then there’s the Johnny Cash Museum.
-It’s home to various artefacts that chronicle the legend’s life like Stage Costumes, including his infamous prison jumpsuit costume, vintage guitar amps, highwaymen memorabilia, gold and platinum records, and much more.
-The final room here is pure emotion.
+It’s home to various artefacts that chronicle the legend’s life like Stage Costumes – including his infamous prison jumpsuit costume – vintage guitar amps, highwaymen memorabilia, gold and platinum records, and much more.
+The final room here is emotional!
 They had him up on the big screens singing Nine Inch Nails’ Hurt, and to see him doing that, as an old man, after everything you’ve learned before is just emotional!

 Ended up buying a tshirt here – loved the whole experience.
 And from dabbling in his music, a visit here has set me on the path to be a lifelong fan.